CoreyNotice/Rest-rant/README.md

 Make sure there is a submit button that, when pressed, reaches the stub route.
 Part 10: Adding commentary: rants and raves
 Part Four: Implement the Comment Form
-Check the data in the req.body object to make sure everything is coming through. !!not sure how to route form on comment page!!
+4.& 5.Check the data in the req.body object to make sure everything is coming through. !!not sure how to route form on comment page!!

+to seed  node seeders/seed-places.js in terminal